-Study concludes that Invatech's ground-breaking technology virtually eradicates medicines management errors in care homes
+Study concludes that Invatech's ground-breaking ATLAS eMAR technology virtually eradicates medicines management errors in care homes

-The results of a study carried out by Cardiff University into efficiencies at 30 care homes and presented at a symposium University’s School of Pharmacy and Pharmaceutical Sciences on 27 January 2016, demonstrated that Invatech's Proactive Care System (PCS) significantly improves the medicines management processes at the care homes in which it has been implemented.
-The potential of PCS to reduce prescription drug wastage was also highlighted by the study.
-The researchers compared paper-based medicine administration records (MAR) with the Proactive Care System.
+The results of a study carried out by Cardiff University into efficiencies at 30 care homes were presented at a symposium University’s School of Pharmacy and Pharmaceutical Sciences on 27 January 2016.
+The evaluation showed that Invatech's ATLAS family of eMAR products significantly improves the medicines management processes at care homes in which it has been implemented.
+The potential of ATLAS to reduce prescription drug wastage was also highlighted by the study.
+The researchers compared paper-based medicine administration records (MAR) with ATLAS eMAR and in particular ATLAS PCS.

-The Proactive Care System (PCS) is a fully automated medicines management system, which allows care homes to manage the booking in of medication, reordering and providing alerts when levels are running low.
+The ATLAS eMAR family of products are a comprehensive medicines management system for care homes.
+ATLAS allows care homes to manage the booking in of medication, reordering and providing alerts when levels are running low.
 It also provides real-time information to pharmacists who can check for prescribing errors.

 Delegates included representatives from the Welsh government, NHS England, care home regulators and pharmacists.
 The 16 pharmacists who participated in the study reported that they had, on average, to intervene in 80% of prescriptions for the care homes they supplied.

-Pharmacist Jonathon Smith, a panel member at the symposium, has been using the Proactive Care System with three care homes for almost a year.
+Pharmacist Jonathon Smith, a panel member at the symposium, has been using the ATLAS products to service three care homes for almost a year.
 He said:

-“I can’t fault the Proactive Care System.
+“I can’t fault the ATLAS System.
 You feel confident when you’re dispensing a prescription.
 The fact that you can send medicines out knowing that an error can’t be made, and the care home can’t do anything you haven’t pre-authorised, is a real comfort.”

 Based on the reduction in the number of returned medicines and the overstocks seen in care homes during the trial period, it is estimated the system could generate annual savings of £3.2 million and £4.6 million respectively if used across all of Wales’ care beds.